asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 ## Quick Review 1

-Let's review the Python instructions we've seen so far:
+Let's review the Python instructions we've seen so far.

+You can create comments with the `#` hashtag character:

 ```python
 # This is a comment.